AmjedAlsadig/AmjedAlsadig/README.md

 - 👋 Hi, I’m @AmjedAlsadig
 - 👀 I’m interested in Web development using laravel as backend freamwork, mobile development using flutter and Machine learning
 - 🌱 I’m currently learning laravel, javaScript,
-- 💞️ I’m looking to collaborate on small web project especially those laravel involved and anything helps me in my road as freelancer developer
+- 💞️ I’m looking to collaborate on small web project especially those laravel involved and anything helps me to develop and learn.
 - 📫 You can reach me at my email Amjedalsadig@hotmail.com or twitter account @Amjed_Alsadig

 <!---